 And if you ever want to improvise it will be very difficult.

-This post will assume that the reader know very little about the notes on the fretboard.
+This post will assume that the reader know very little about the guitar fretboard notes.
 This is a starters guide to the fretboard for beginners or for guitarists who have never learned the notes on the fretboard.

 Why Learn the Fretboard?

-Yes scales and chords are all in patterns, but you need to be able to?find the root note – and usually quickly.
+Yes scales and chords are all in patterns, but you need to be able to find the root notes – and usually quickly.